AZN Television: Comcast takeover, repositioning as AZN Television

-In late 2005, news of mass layoffs at the network prompted fears that Comcast would shut down AZN.
-However, the network remained on the air and continued to sponsor the annual Asian Excellence Awards, which highlights Asian American achievement in film and television.
+Shutdown

 In January 2008, Comcast announced it would be shutting down AZN and moving the Asian Excellence Awards show to E!
 The channel went off the air on April 9, 2008, at noon.
 The network was shut down as foreign language tiers with international networks, which have their own charges and feature content on networks International Channel struggled to balance onto a 168-hour weekly schedule, became much more popular, cost-effective, and had better quality controls, and more importantly, had programming originated on their own domestic networks.